spatialillusions/milsymbol/docs/README.md

 	iconParts['TP.HARBOR'] = {type:'path',fill:false,d:'M 80,140 50,60 150,60 120,140'};

     /*
-    Since we are adding directly to the existing object of icon parts, we don't have to return anything.
+    Since we are modifying directly to the existing object of icon parts, we don't have to return anything.
     */
   }